rrg92/powershai/docs/en-US/cmdlets/Invoke-HuggingFaceInferenceApi.md

 ```

 ### -OpenaiChatCompletion
-Forces to use chat completion endpoint
+Forces the use of the chat completion endpoint
-Params should be treated as the same params from Openai API (See the Get-OpenaiChat cmdlet).
+Params should be treated the same as the params of the OpenAI API (See the cmdlet Get-OpenaiChat).
 More info: https://huggingface.co/blog/tgi-messages-api
 Only works with models that have a chat template!